ga-wdi-exercises/checkpoint-07/README.md

 // Your answer...
 ```

-### Question #4
+### Question 4

-Convert the following create method in Mongoose to ActiveRecord.
+Convert the following create method in Mongoose to ActiveRecord...

 ```js
 var author = new Author({name: req.body.name})